Cultural and active options for a fantastic 5-day music-themed extravaganza, August 9-13, 2017.

 - GOOD EATS: Sample more food truck treats at Wapiti.

 SUNDAY AUGUST 14TH

-- The Park is also home to the weekly Mountain Market.
+- Start your day at the weekly Mountain Market from 9am-2pm in Rotary Park.
 Explore the many booths and pick up local crafts and produce.
 There's always great treats to discover!

 - GOOD EATS: Island Lake Lodge offers laid back patio dining for lunch and refined fine dining for dinner.
 Savour the spectacular views and understated farm-to-fork cuisine at this foodie paradise.